Advice on How to Become a Research Analyst

 Look for a Mentor

-Across the globe, CFA Institute has hundreds of local societies, which are made up of many generous individuals, many of whom may be willing to guide your career track.
+Across the globe, CFA Institute has scores of local societies, which are made up of many generous individuals, many of whom may be willing to guide your career track.
 If that does not appeal, then contact money managers whose process is in alignment with your own.
 You may be intimidated, but the worst they can say is “no.” In any case, any possible anxiety you experience in approaching investment heroes is good practice for the anxiety you may experience in approaching management of prospective businesses, some of whom may include the likes of Rupert Murdoch or Li Ka-Shing.

 Analysis Is Probably Not What You Think It Is